elunna/nerfhack-changelog/README.md

 * Cave dwellers start with really low intelligence.

 **Caveman quest updates:**
 * The cavewoman quest has been updated and filled with more jungle type monsters: tigers, pythons, and the like.
-There is also a lot of water added and ; monsters to occupy it (from SlashTHEM)
+There is also a lot of water added and ; monsters to occupy it (SlashTHEM)
 * The Chromatic Dragon has some buffs: AC raised from -1 to -4, stronger claw attacks.
 * The Chromatic Dragon can now berserk.
 * Their quest narration and dialogue is more caveman-like (xnh/Fourk)